Dozens of teen migrants housed at San Diego Convention Center isolated after testing positive for COVID

-The U.S. Department of Health and Human Services says 37 cases have been reported.
+The U.S. Department of Health and Human Services said 37 cases have been reported.

-The department said those who tested positive before their arrival in the U.S. came in on a separate plane and were being isolated on a separate floor.
+The department said those who tested positive before their arrival in the U.S. came in on a separate plane and were being isolated on a separate floor at the convention center.

-Approximately 500 girls between 13 and 17 years old were brought to the convention center over the weekend.
+Approximately 500 girls between 13 and 17 years old were brought to the 616,000-square-foot facility over the weekend.

 Meanwhile, the Biden administration is not requiring FBI fingerprint background checks of caregivers at its rapidly expanding network of emergency sites to hold thousands of immigrant teenagers, alarming child welfare experts who say the waiver compromises safety.